 28 MAY 2020

 The first event’s topic covers how to face and navigate the current social situation, stand in solidarity and fight back.
 With Dee Kerrison, Dejha Carrington, Karen Tam, Mel Chin, Phil Chan, and Theresa Mah.
-A recording of the talk, resources shared by panelists and attendees, and more information on our panelists is up on our Dim Sum Resources page, linked below.
+Click below to check out a recording of the talk and resources shared by panelists and attendees.

 DIM SUM DIALOGUES #2